HuJK/Cloud9-hub/README.md

 Postinstall.
 --
-edit ```/etc/nginx/sites-enabled/c9io``` with vim, nano, or any other text editior with root.
+Edit ```/etc/nginx/sites-enabled/c9io``` with vim, nano, or any other text editior with root.
 And follow following instructions.

 #### domain based virtual host:
 Edit this part: